Honest Finances Amendment

-The projected income in the annual budget shall exceed authorized expenditures, except if Congress and the president jointly declare a national emergency.
+The projected income in the annual budget shall not exceed authorized expenditures, except if Congress and the president jointly declare a national emergency.
 In that event, an unbalanced budget will be permitted, but it shall be restored (on a cumulative basis) within eight years.

 Federal Debt Reduction Plan